CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_1.rst

 You will not be able to change your answers after you hit the "Finish Exam" button.

 .. timed:: ch24ex

     .. mchoice:: e24_1_1
        :answer_a: I. and III. only
        :answer_b: I. and II. only
        :answer_c: II. and III. only
        :answer_d: I., II. and III.
        :correct: a
        :feedback_a: Correct.
-Statement I. is true since it correctly identifies a property of lossless compression.
-Statement III. is true becasue it correctly identifies the trade-offs involved in compression techniques.
+Statement I is true since it correctly identifies a property of lossless compression.
+Statement III is true becasue it correctly identifies the trade-offs involved in compression techniques.
        :feedback_b: Incorrect.
-Statement II. is false since lossless compression can be applied to restore a file to its original state.
+Statement II is false since lossless compression can be applied to restore a file to its original state.
        :feedback_c: Incorrect.
-Statement II. is false since lossless compression can be applied to restore a file to its original state.
+Statement II is false since lossless compression can be applied to restore a file to its original state.
        :feedback_d: Incorrect.
-Statement II. is false since lossless compression can be applied to restore a file to its original state.
+Statement II is false since lossless compression can be applied to restore a file to its original state.

        Which of the following statements are true regarding compressing files?